 Managing your inventory can be a daunting task, and if it is not done properly it could cost your company thousands of dollars down the line.
 There are several software solutions, such as Fishbowl Manufacturing and Fishbowl Warehouse, which could improve your inventory management system when they are also combined with the application of these three inventory management techniques:

 1. JUST IN TIME

 Using the just-in-time inventory management technique can be risky, especially if it is not implemented with precise accuracy, but if you do it right, it can be rewarding and seriously slash carrying costs.
 Just in time does what the name suggests; it involves having products arrive as soon as the customer orders them.
 This inventory management process can be risky because it is based on customer behavior, which is not always perfectly predictable.
 Keep in mind when using this inventory management technique that it will take a lot of time to research your clients’ buying habits, along with seasonal customer demand and location-based factors in order for this to be effective.

 2. STOCK REVIEW

 Stock review is a regular analysis of stock versus projected future needs.
-This can be done through a manual review of stock or by using inventory software.
+This can be done through a manual review of stock level or by using inventory software.
 Defining your minimum stock level will allow you to set up regular inspections and reorders of supplies.
 Make sure to take into account certain situations that can arise, such as vendors taking longer than average to replenish stock.
-This will aid you in using just-in-time ordering, where the inventory is held for a minimum amount of time before it moves to the next stage in the supply chain.
+This will aid you in using just-in-time ordering, where the physical inventory is held for a minimum amount of time before it moves to the next stage in the supply chain.